sravani2604/blog/blog/content/blog/Installing and Creating a Static Website with Hugo.md

 ```
 hugo server -D
 ```
-Now you can browse to http://localhost:1313/ and you will see your newly created site, Complete with your new post that you created.
+Now you can browse to http://localhost:1313/ and you will see your newly created site, complete with your new post that you created.